talk2sjk/ChessSimulator/README.md

    King, A1
 6. The program will display the possible moves for the entered piece at the specified position.
 For example:
    Possible moves for King at A1: A2, B1, B2
+7. To exit the program, type the command exit